wolf71/Data/Readme.md

 ### China 2021/10/31 Province - City - County - Street - Community Five-level data
 - **getCity_2021.py**
   - run: python3 getCity_2021.py, the csv file will generated.
+### China Listed Companies Data Crawl (/App/GetCorp)
+- **getCorpInfo.py**
+  - Open the program, modify the parameter, and then run it.
+  - After the data crawl, clean and integrate the data as described in the comments.